About Me

 View of Teacher, Student, and Author

-• A good teacher satisfies students, a wonderful teacher teaches what they need, and an ideal teacher teaches them with love, helping them to teach themselves.
+• A good teacher satisfies students, a wonderful teacher teaches what they need, and an ideal teacher teaches them with love, helping them to prepare themselves.

 • A good student follows the teacher's instruction, a remarkable student asks critical and self-critical questions and a formidable student knows that learning is limitless.